Stephen Cooper (American football): 2002 steroid possession

 A week after being named the top defensive player in New England, Cooper was caught with possession of about 1,000 steroid pills on November 1, 2002.
 He was riding in a car that was speeding on I-95 in Hampden, Maine.
 The driver, Patrick Kenney, allowed Trooper Michael Johnson to search the car in which he found the pills in a duffel bag sitting on the rear seat.
 Cooper was not penalized for participation of any games during his senior year as possession of steroids did not violate NCAA rules.
 A New York Times report stated "NCAA spokeswoman, Laronica L. Conway, said the illegal possession of steroids was an issue for the institution to resolve.
 There is no violation of NCAA bylaws unless a player is accused of actually ingesting the pills, not simply possessing them, she said from the association's headquarters in Indianapolis."

 The University of Maine star pleaded guilty in federal court to possession of steroids.
 Cooper was released following his plea to the misdemeanor offense, and issued a statement saying he had planned not to use the drugs.

 Professional career

-He was an undrafted agent in 2003.
+The San Diego Chargers signed Cooper as an undrafted free agent on May 2, 2003.
+He played in mostly a backup role for his first 4 years before his breakout season in 2007 when he started all 16 games and recorded a career high 107 tackles.
+The following two seasons were also productive totaling 201 tackles and starting 28 games.
+He was placed on IR on December 31, 2010, after playing 12 games (11 starts) and recording 43 tackles during the 2010 season.
+He played 5 more games the following year before another injury cut his season short, being placed on IR on October 12, 2011.
+He would spend his entire 9 season career in San Diego recording 503 tackles, 9.5 sacks, and 8 interceptions in 125 games.
+He also recorded 68 tackles, 0.5 sack, and 2 passes defended in 8 playoff games for the Chargers.